 These tips will help you to face the challenge in a streamlined way:

 - Ensure complete understanding of the equity fund scheme before making an investment decision.
 This will prevent you from sticking to wrong funds so that there are no unplanned exits which attract tax liability.
-Analyse the fund both on qualitative and quantitative criteria.
-Just in case you find it difficult to make the right choice, consult a professional adviser to reduce your probability of incurring losses.
+Analyse the fund both qualitatively as well as quantitatively.
+In case you find it challenging to make the right choice, consult a professional adviser to reduce the probability of incurring losses.

 - Avoid frequent buying and selling of units of the equity fund.
 Investing in stock markets should be looked upon as a long-term investment.
-Select those funds which have been in the said domain from a long period say at least 5 years.
-This is to make sure that the funds have faced the ups and downs of the market resiliently.
+Select those funds which have been in the said domain for an extended period, say at least five years.
+This will ensure that the funds have faced the ups and downs of the market resiliently.

-- You should keep in mind that the upper limit of exemption of long term capital gains is Rs.1 lakh annually.
-Thus, try to make best use of this upper limit effectively by selling of units of mutual funds which are not meeting your expectations.
+- It would be best if you kept in mind that the upper limit of exemption of long term capital gains is Rs.1 lakh annually.
+Try to make the best use of this upper limit effectively by selling the units which are not meeting your expectations.

-- Invest in equity funds from overall financial planning point of view.
-Your entry and exit needs to be timed as per your investment horizon and personal goals.
+- Invest in equity funds from an overall financial planning point of view.
+Your entry and exit have to be timed as per your investment horizon and personal goals.

-- Under ordinary conditions, over the long term equities have given better inflation-adjusted performance.
-Moreover, owing to higher after-tax returns, over the long-term equity funds have perform better than debt funds.
+- Under ordinary conditions, the long-term equities have given a better inflation-adjusted performance.
+Also, owing to higher after-tax returns, the long-term equity funds have performed better than debt funds.

 4. How to invest in Equity Funds?

-Many a times investing in equity becomes complex.
-In case you don’t possess enough financial knowledge and are finding difficult it too difficult to understand, then just go for ClearTax Invest.
-Here, instead of directly investing in equities, you can try investing in Equity Funds.
-You can choose hand-picked equity funds in a hassle free and paperless manner.
+Investing in equities can turn out to be complicated many a time.
+In case you do not possess enough financial knowledge, and you are finding it too difficult to understand, then visit ClearTax Invest.
+Here, instead of directly investing in equities, you can try investing in equity funds.
+You can choose hand-picked equity funds in a hassle-free and paperless manner.

 Using the following steps, you can start your investment journey:

-Step 4: Invest in your favourite debt fund from amongst the hand-picked mutual funds
+Step 4: Invest in your preferred hand-picked mutual fund.